catse2000/readme-generator/Develop/README.md

     chrome

   ## License
-    This project has a "MIT" license.
+    This project has a "CC0" license.

   ## Contributions
     open